Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 A travel card is a perfect companion to your local payment card.

 However, many people had issues with Revolut and got their accounts blocked without proper communication.
-And there are many negative online reviews about Revolut.
+There are also many negative online reviews about Revolut.
 So, you should still be careful not to trust Revolut with too much money.

 I never had a lot of money in my account.
 My rule is not to have more than 500 CHF on my Revolut account.